This document explains:

 The Page rendering phase is the time between the DOM being complete and the window load event.
 This phase measures browser-side processing of the page content, and often includes time for scripts and static assets to load.

 - Request queuing

 Request queuing will be displayed in the load time chart if your account has both New Relic Browser and New Relic APM linked.
 In New Relic, request queuing refers to the time between a request entering your production systems and it reaching your application.
 Depending on the specifics of your production infrastructure, this time may include an actual queue that requests enter, or it may represent other functions that take time (such as load balancing or internal network latency).
-For more on request queuing, see Request queuing and tracking front-end configuration.

 App server requests vs. browser transactions